Business Financing Program

 Contribution Limits

 Requests for financial support are assessed on each project's viability and merits.
-The level of ABFP contribution will depend on a number of factors, including: the scope of the project, the need for financing, and whether other sources of financing are available, including funds received from other government departments and agencies.
-While there are contribution maximums, actual ABFP contributions will be limited to what is required to ensure your project proceeds and is viable.
+The level of BFP contribution will depend on a number of factors, including: the scope of the project, the need for financing, and whether other sources of financing are available, including funds received from other government departments and agencies.
+While there are contribution maximums, actual BFP contributions will be limited to what is required to ensure your project proceeds and is viable.

-In general, ABFP maximum contributions are:
+In general, BFP maximum contributions are:

 • Community-owned businesses: up to $249,999